openai/evals/README.md

 # Evals

 Evals is a framework for evaluating LLMs (large language models) or systems built using LLMs as components.
-An "eval" is a task used to evaluate the quality of a system's behavior.
-The Evals framework also includes an open-source registry of challenging evals.
+It also includes an open-source registry of challenging evals.

-(April 7 update): We now support evaluating the behavior of any system including prompt chains or tool-using agents, via the [Completion Function Protocol](docs/completion-fns.md).
+We now support evaluating the behavior of any system including prompt chains or tool-using agents, via the [Completion Function Protocol](docs/completion-fns.md).

 With Evals, we aim to make it as simple as possible to build an eval while writing as little code as possible.
+An "eval" is a task used to evaluate the quality of a system's behavior.
 To get started, we recommend that you follow these steps:

 To get set up with evals, follow the [setup instructions below](README.md#Setup).